 “Being black with a mental illness means having parents who do not believe black people can have a mental illness (that’s for white people).”Tweet

 There is so much to unpack here, you could honestly spend years studying and adding to all of the above and some people do!
 And some of them have implications I did not mention which lead to even poorer mental health.
 We also have to consider how systemic racism and microaggressions impact our lives, our feelings and therefore our mental & physical health.

 It’s not all pain and suffering, being black is a glorious thing which is hard to capture in words.
 Next post I will focus on all the good that comes with being black and having a mental illness.
 Please note all of the above does not happen to every single black person, it is a case to case situation, we do not all live the same life; another good thing to note when examining your presumptions about black people.
 Some of these situations have happened to me but I need a whole other blog post to discuss those moments in my life.
 It’s coming soon.
 I promise.

-Before you run off to your life and all that is happening in our world right now, the first piece of information I cannot emphasize enough is how important naming something is.
+Before you run off to your life and all that is happening in our world right now, the first piece of advice I cannot emphasize enough is how important naming something is.
 It gives you freedom.
 It gives you power.
 It gives you patience with yourself and others.
-And it allows you to practice self-love.
+And it allows you to practice self-love and self-care.

 My second piece of information for you today is knowledge is power.
 Equip yourself with mental health information and spread that across our community starting with your friends and your family.

 *It can take years to find the right medication and it requires support, coping tools and more, the sooner you start the faster you might find one that helps.